 - When I was young, a long time ago, I stayed up late into the night watching episodes of The Twilight Zone, Steven Spielberg’s Amazing Stories and Ray Bradbury’s Theater.
 I still love the twists and the feeling that anything can happen.

-- I love Hayao Miyazaki films, like Howl’s Moving Castle, Kiki’s Delivery Service, and My Neighbor Totoro for their imagination, their heart, their eccentric characters and their strong heroines.
+- I love Studio Ghibli films, like Howl’s Moving Castle, Kiki’s Delivery Service, and My Neighbor Totoro for their imagination, their heart, and their strong heroines.

 What blows my mind…